 O Jesus Light Of Bethlehem – Hymn Lyric

-“O Jesus, Light of Bethlehem” is a powerful hymn that speaks to the importance of self-restraint and charity in our lives.
+“O Jesus, Light of ” is a powerful hymn that speaks to the importance of self-restraint and charity in our lives.
 It reminds us of the significance of fasting as a means of cleansing our sinful ways and embracing the power of charity.
 By following the examples set by biblical figures and the teachings of Christ, we can free ourselves from the bondage of flesh and create a world where all are cared for and loved.

 O Jesus Light Of Bethlehem – Hymn Lyric